Security-Onion-Solutions/securityonion-docs/appendix.rst

    syslog-ng.conf -> Choose to keep local version

-At the end of release upgrade process, you will be prompted to reboot.
+At the end of the Ubuntu 18.04 upgrade process, you will be prompted to reboot.
 Do NOT reboot yet, as you will most likely need to re-install openssh-server:
 ::

    sudo apt install openssh-server